fr33r/memory.dump/books/RESTful Web APIs/chapter_11.markdown

 >If a client sends some bad data to your API, you should send the response code `400 (Bad Request)` and an entity-body explaining what the problem is. _Don't_ send `200 (OK)` with an error message.
 You are lying to the client. - Pg.
 238

 Although it may seem obvious, I have personally seen these kinds of issues in the workplace.
 API developers __need__ to read RFC2616 and/or and RFC that comes along to update it.

+##### Content Negotiation

+Resources can have many representations.
+Some of these resources may be in different languages.
+Some of them may be represented by different media types (such as `application/json` or `application/xml`).

+ Clients usually only understand a single media type, so the client needs to be able to specify to the web API which media type it needs.
+The client would utilize the `Accept` HTTP header:

+`Accept: application/json`

+Clients may or may not support various languages (especially if the client is used among many different countries and cultures).
+In order to receive data from the web API in the correct language, the client would utilize the `Accept-Language` HTTP header:

+`Accept-Language: en-us`

+These are not all of the `Accept-*` HTTP headers that can be used, but the two above are the most common.
+If any of the `Accept-*` HTTP headers cannot be satisfied, the web API should return an HTTP status code of `406 (Not Acceptable)`.

+###### Topics Not Covered in Summary
+- Negotiating Profiles
+- Hypermedia Menus
+- Canonical URLs

+##### Performance

+As with any application, performance warrants considerable attention.
+Fortunately, RFC2616 has many tools for API developers to leverage to improve the performance of the communication between client and API.

+###### Caching

+It is common that clients will be calling into our API when they don't necessarily have to.
+What I mean is, the state of the resource has not changed since they last requested it.
+This is where _caching_ can significantly improve a client's performance.

+There are several ways to utilize caching using HTTP, but one of the simplest is by utilizing the `Cache-Control` HTTP header.
+The `Cache-Control` HTTP header has several values it can have, usually taking on the form of key/value pairs known as _directives_.
+Some common examples are:

+`Cache-Control: max-age=3600`

+`Cache-Control: no-cache`

+The `max-age` directive is simply indicating to the client how long it should wait until making that same request again.
+In the example above, the client should wait `3600` seconds, or one hour before making that request again.

+The `no-cache` directive tells clients to never cache the response it receives from the request.
+This directive should be reserved for resource representations that are very _volatile_.
+In the words of the authors:

+> This indicates that the resource state is so volatile that the representation probably becomes obsolete in the time it took to send it. - Pg.
+242

+One important point is that the directive applies to the __entire__ response, not just the entity-body of the response.
+This means the client can cache the response code, the HTTP headers in the response, the entity-body in the response, etc.

+###### Conditional GET Requests